 You should also bring your dog’s lead of course, a harness (we like to use the Perfect Fit harness for Blake), and make sure that they are wearing a collar.
 You may also wish to bring a muzzle for your dog, particularly if you need to travel past sheep farms.
 The Baskerville muzzles are the best as they will allow your dog to pant, drink and eat comfortably.
 The size 2 baskerville muzzle will fit a Patterdale Terrier.
 You can train your dog to take the muzzle by giving treats with the muzzle and using it initially for short walks to give him or her used to wearing it.

-- HEAT SHAPE FOR CUSTOM FIT: Like a mouth-guard, the Baskerville Ultra Muzzle can be heat-shaped to fit your dog's unique shape & size.
-See fitting instructions for more info and how to find the best size of muzzle for your dog
+- SHAPE FOR CUSTOM FIT: Like a mouth-guard, the Ultra Muzzle can be HEAT SHAPED using warm water to fit DIFFERENT DOG NOSE SHAPES.
+See fitting guide for more info and to find the BEST SIZE for your dog.

 Where to take your Dog Hiking in Uk

 Now, where can you go hiking with your dog?
 First of all, note that it is important to wait until your dog is at least 12 months old before taking them on hikes.
 This is because dogs bones are not fully developed until then, and taking them on long challenging hikes may do long-term damage.
 Here are some places to consider taking your pooch for a hike: